Chronology : 600 BCE to CE 1780-1789 1790-1799 1820-1829 1830-1839 1860-1869 1933

 List of most expensive coins in Wikipedia.

 Link to PCGS database.

-2350 to 2300 years ago, this city-state was powerful.
+Around 350-300 BCE this city-state was powerful.
 An independent dynasty coming from Thrace ruled it for nearly a century, and its gold coins are among the masterpieces of ancient coinage.

-The stater with satyr has a very sharp carving.
-On one side this mythical character is facing, shaggy, bearded, with the nose of a drunkard and the ears of a horse.
-It is a beautiful and powerful ancient portrait.
-On the other side, a winged griffin is standing to left but turns his head toward us.
-A Greek letter is certainly the initial of the name of the city.
+The stater with satyr has a very sharp high relief carving.
+On one side this mythical character is shaggy, bearded, with the nose of a drunkard and the ears of a horse.
+It is a beautiful and powerful ancient three quarter facing left portrait influenced from Kimon which is unique in the Pantikapaion staters.
+The satyr is possibly referring to a king Satyros of the local dynasty.

 Pantikapaion began to decline at the time of Alexander the Great, and its last great historical event, much later, was the suicide of Mithridates.

 Meanwhile, business transactions use large foreign gold coins, dominated by those from the Spanish colonies in South America.
 Banks and grand merchants are the only users of such coins.
 To deal against counterfeiting, they have their gold checked by specialists, the assayers, who put their own punch on the controlled pieces.